Propertarianism, The Propertarian Institute, and Curt Doolittle

 • I was born on the very edge of the autistic spectrum with Asperger’s mild impediment to empathy, and a deeper case of the Autistic’s obsessive thinking – such that, put to good use, it is a benefit to me much more so than a handicap – I view it as a ‘gift’.
 But in childhood, I paid the usual social price of being ‘different’ (a nerd).
 And I have had a very difficult time ‘taming’ that obsessive gift.
 I try to help fellow aspies understand themselves when possible.

 • As a child I read encyclopedias – often multiple times.
 The neutral point of view appealed to my autistic sensibilities.
 I think scientifically because I have no other choice really.
 Empathy is pretty useless for me.
 I had to make due with loyalty.

 • I did reasonably well in school, and enjoyed it, but found I operated much better if I worked at my own pace which is somewhat slower than that of my peers.
 Since that time I have learned that many of us in philosophy share this very ‘skeptical’ and pensive method of functioning.
 The continental academy is more suitable to the autistic mind than the American which is more concerned with social integration into the empire than learning.

 • I started working early, at age ten or younger.
 I loved working.
 I still love working.
 14 or 18 hours a day if I can.

-• I was in multiple fights – usually at the bus stop – every month for most of my childhood – they only stopped when matured early and became a little more dangerous to tangle with.
+• I was in multiple fights – usually at the bus stop – every month for most of my childhood.
+They only stopped when I matured early and became a little more dangerous to tangle with.
 The guy who was my nemesis was killed by police after murdering a woman and her husband in the 80’s.

 • I grew up feeling that I must protect myself and others – particularly women – from evil.
 I’m sympathetic that Alexander and Napoleon are the products of mothers under duress.